Dog Has Crusty Scabs On His Back?

 • Fungal Infections: Ringworm is a contagious fungal infection that causes scaly, hairless patches with crusty scabs.

-• Bacterial Infections: These infections can lead to crusty scabs, often with pus.
+• Bacterial Infections can lead to crusty scabs, often with pus.

 • Yeast Infections: These common infections often cause darkened skin and crusty scabs.